-A simulation has been performed for each individual cyclone, using the Weather, Research and Forecasting model (WRF, version 4.0; Skamarock et al. 2008).
-All simulations have been initialised 36 hours before the cyclone's mature stage, at the time of maximum relative vorticity in ERA5, and last for 72 hours in total.
-Initial and boundary conditions have been taken from the hourly fields of the ERA5 reanalysis at 0.25 degrees of grid spacing.
-All the simulations used a common domain (shown in Fig. 1) which is composed of 350x200 grid points with a grid spacing of 15 km.
-In the vertical, we used 34 hybrid eta levels that follow terrain topography in the lower troposphere, gradually transitioning to constant pressure levels in the higher troposphere.
-The model parametrisation was also common for all simulations and consists of the Single-Moment five-class microphysics scheme (WSM5; Hong et al. 1998, 2004), the Dudhia shortwave radiation scheme (Dudhia 1989), the supplementary material.

-115 layer (PBL) scheme (Hong et al., 2006; Hong, 2010), and the Kain-Fritsch convective parameterization (Kain 2004).
+A simulation has been performed for each individual cyclone, using the Weather, Research and Forecasting Model (WRF, version 4.0; Skamarock et al., 2008).
+All simulations were initialised 36 h before the cyclone's mature stage, at the time of maximum relative vorticity in ERA5, and last for 72 h in total.
+Initial and boundary conditions have been taken from the hourly fields of the ERA5 reanalysis at 0.25° grid spacing.
+All the simulations used a common domain (shown in Fig. 1) which is composed of 350×200 grid points with a grid spacing of 15 km.
+In the vertical, the model top was set at 50 hPa and we used 34 hybrid eta (η) levels that follow terrain topography in the lower troposphere, gradually transitioning to constant pressure levels in the higher troposphere.
+The model parameterisation was also common for all simulations and consists of the single-moment five-class microphysics scheme (WSM5; Hong et al., 1998, 2004), the Dudhia shortwave radiation scheme (Dudhia, 1989), the rapid radiative transfer model longwave radiation scheme (Mlawer et al., 1997), the Yonsei University planetary boundary layer (PBL) scheme (Hong et al., 2006; Hong, 2010) and the Kain-Fritsch convective parameterisation (Kain, 2004).
+This combination of physical parameterisation was shown to adequately reproduce Mediterranean cyclones (e.g. Flaounas et al., 2019; Fita and Flaounas, 2018; Miglietta and Rotunno, 2019).
+Particularly the use of a five-class microphysics scheme was shown to yield simulations with a small track error in two medicane cases, when compared to the use of other microphysical parameterisations (Miglietta et al., 2015; Pytharoulis et al., 2018).
+It is however noteworthy that the absence of hail or graupel results in unrealistic representation of the microphysical properties of deep convective clouds.